-All trade and other payables are due to be paid in less than 1 year.
+All trade and other payables are due to be paid in less than 1 year, except £0.5m long term creditors.

 LOBO loans

 The LOBO maturity profile assumes that the lender will not exercise their option until maturity.
 The LOBOs are of fixed rates, ranging between 3.8% and 11.5%.
 Of the total amount, £30m have a break clause of every 5 years, £30m have a break clause twice a year and £11.1m have a break clause any day at one month's notice.
 However, in the current low interest rate environment, it is unlikely that the lender will exercise their option to request early repayment of these LOBOs.